 Hoba loves adventures, hiking, and outdoor activities.
 That’s why he is living on the North shore to be close to hikes, lakes, mountains, and trails.
 He is a solo skydiver, snowboarder, scuba-diver and he loves surfing and stand-up paddleboarding especially in sunsets.
 He never misses a single day of his workouts at the gym and has a passion for night-landscapes and is an astrophotographer.

-Pain and motion osteopathy clinic is founded by Hoba, Medical doctor (outside Canada), Team doctor(outside Canada), Manual Osteopath(Canada).
+Pain and motion osteopathy clinic is founded by Hoba, Medical doctor (outside Canada), Team doctor(outside Canada), Osteopathic Manual Practitioner(Canada).